Sue Reno: Exhibits

 Her fiber art has been hung in many juried shows including the International Quilt Festival, Quilts=Arts=Quilts at Schweinfurth Art Center, Art Quilts XIII: Lucky Break at the Chandler Center for the Arts, and in museums including the State Museum of Pennsylvania, the Museum of Fine Arts in Bishkek, Kyrgyzstan, the International Museum of Collage, Assemblage and Construction, the Bellefonte Museum, the Robeson Gallery of Pennsylvania State University and Materials Hard and Soft.
 In 2010, her solo exhibit, "Transformation: The Watt & Shand Series", received critical acclaim for the chronicling of the transformation of an historic department store into the Lancaster County Convention Center.
 In 2010, she unveiled a series titled "Flora and Fauna".
 2012 brought new pieces titled "Ginger" and "Bamboo Emerging" into "The Garden" series and additional work in "The Structures" series of various pieces featuring the Columbia, PA Silk Mill.
 Best in Show was awarded for "Squirrel and Locust" in November, 2012 at Integrating a Paradox: Art Quilts XVII at Chandler Center for the Arts.
 2013-2017 featured many additional exhibits.
 For example in 2016, her work was displayed in Tainan City, Taiwan; in 2017, at NASA's Goddard Space Flight Center in Greenbelt, MD and in 2022, at NASA's Unfolding the Universe : A James Webb Space Telescope VR Experience.

 Education

-Sue attended Franklin & Marshall College in Lancaster, PA, pursuing a degree in Religious Studies.
+Reno attended Franklin & Marshall College in Lancaster, PA, pursuing a degree in Religious Studies.

 Associations

-Sue is a Juried Artist Member of Studio Art Quilt Associates (SAQA), which features her work.
+Reno is a Juried Artist Member of Studio Art Quilt Associates (SAQA), which features her work.
 She is a member of the Fiber Arts Guild of Pennsylvania and of the Surface Design Association.

 She was a former Master Artisan in the Pennsylvania Guild of Craftsmen.
 She was an active member of the PA Arts Experience for 10 years until its dissolution in 2017.

 Family and personal life

-Sue was born in Pennsylvania and is married to Wayne Reno.
+Reno was born in Pennsylvania and is married to Wayne Reno.
 They have two daughters, Stella Sexton and Alice Petrovich.
 She is an avid gardener, hiker, biker and photographer.